arkeane/cryptobot/README.md

 cd crytptobot
 ```

-2) create a file named bot_token.txt inside the repository folder and paste there your Telegram token.
+2) create a file named bot_token.txt inside the repository folder and paste there your Telegram Bot token (obtain it from BotFather).
 ```
 touch bot_token.txt
 echo "TOKEN" > bot_token.txt